 By Tony Olejnicki | Creator of HiACHIEVR Program

-The GOOGLE search for “how to Improve Brain Efficiency”, will offer advise from Wellness Gurus on motivation, brain diet, ketogenic diet, short naps, exercises, mindfulness, building strong connections and many more.
-These are all great snippets of advise.
+The GOOGLE search for “how to Improve Brain Efficiency”, will offer the advice from Wellness Gurus on motivation, brain diet, ketogenic diet, short naps, exercises, mindfulness, building strong connections and many more.
+These are all great snippets of advice.
 However for an average office worker busy and stressed with competitiveness, shortage of time and financial resources they are difficult and unrealistic to implement.

 All these advises are too generic, too complex in detail and require a serious time commitment for any sensible person being able to implement any of them, even in a short form or express version.

 Has any quick motivational program, hyped up exercise styles or trendy diet worked for you in a long term?

 Most of the businesses implement office productivity tools and automation (digital transformation), protecting stressed employees from customer interface and shifting stress on customers instead.
 Alternatively, businesses outsource the workforce abroad, often forgetting that a customer is a key to the profit bottom line.
 These will make a business more profitable in a short-term, however, will make no one younger, smarter or healthier.
 As an example, consider banks, telecommunication businesses, and utilities just to mention some.

 Imagine now, if you could improve your Cognitive Availability (Brain Efficiency) in a simple way and complete your work in half of the time available?